wxcctechsummit/wxcclabguides/WxCC_Flow_Components/BRE/Configuring_The_BRE.md

 ## Preparing the tenant to use the BRE:

- :warning: **Important note:** All BRE are settings, rules, attributes, and labels are case sensitive!
+ ⚠️ **Important note:** All BRE are settings, rules, attributes, and labels are case sensitive!

 > Click BRE
 Click Attributes and add a new attribute called context (case sensitive) and type text